matrix-org/matrix-js-sdk/CONTRIBUTING.md

 Your PR should include tests.

-For new user facing features in `matrix-js-sdk`, you must include comprehensive unit tests written in Jest.
+For new user facing features in `matrix-js-sdk`, you must include comprehensive unit tests written in Vitest.
 The existing tests can be found under `spec/unit`

 It's good practice to write tests alongside the code as it ensures the code is testable from